Nozbe/Michael.team/en/_posts/2011-10-05-bootstrapped-my-european-pirate-summit-talk.md

 ## Fights & Scars in the life of a Bootstrapped Pirate

-As I started my journey of bootstrapping with my [Nozbe](http://www.nozbe.com/) startup, I learned a lot of lessons and fought many fights and I keep doing it.
+As I started my journey of bootstrapping with my [Nozbe][n] startup, I learned a lot of lessons and fought many fights and I keep doing it.
 This is the life of a pirate with self-funding, self-investing, never-ending with problems vessel... and a life I wouldn't change for anything else.

 Here are the 8 principles that drive me every day and make my pirate bootstrapped life a great one: